Skip to content

 2) Finding Cumulative Probability, P(X≤k)

-ii) From the scenario, what is the probability that at most 2 bulbs are defective?
+ii) Find the probability that at most 2 bulbs are defective?

 To find the probability that at most 2 defective bulbs are found (0, 1, or 2), follow these steps: